blockmason/simple-ownership-contract-demo/GoChain.md

 The key steps of this activity are:
 1. Setup project and install dependencies
-2. Fund your Link account with test GO and ETH tokens
+2. Fund your Link account with test GO tokens
 3. Create a basic Ownership smart contract
-4. Deploy the smart contract to the GoChain and Ethereum blockchains using Link
+4. Deploy the smart contract to the GoChain Testnet blockchains using Link
 5. Configure a front-end JavaScript file
-6. Run your decentralized application (DApp) on both GoChain and Ethereum
+6. Run your decentralized application (DApp) on GoChain Testnet

 ### Setup